sgtasswipe/ResNetVeggiePrediction/README.md

 [https://colab.research.google.com/drive/1R2wqavKwseokfA5wTWTZNoGw2hDrCcIx?usp=sharing]

 ## Setup
-Run all cells in the notebook, and download the .keras file unto your system Clone the project - > git clone https://github.com/sgtasswipe/ResNetVeggiePrediction and place the .keras file into the same project folder.
+Run all cells in the notebook, and download the .keras file unto your system.
+Clone the project - > git clone https://github.com/sgtasswipe/ResNetVeggiePrediction and place the .keras file into the same project folder.
 Run the script